-If you are concerned that you may have given your child too much sildenafil, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland).
+If you are concerned that you may have given your child too much sildenafil, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 Are there any possible side-effects?